Best 29 Things to Do in Guanajuato Mexico + Tips from a Local

 Jardin de la Union is a triangle-shaped Plaza (square) right in the middle of town, behind the Basilica and in front of the Teatro Juarez.

-These trees were originally planted in 1836 and by 1860 they have become the most popular feature of the square.
+These trees were originally planted in 1836, and by 1860, they had become the most popular feature of the square.

 Or you could dine or have a drink in one of the fancy restaurants located around the plaza.

-At night this is one of the most popular places where students gather to offer their callejonadas, painters display their works, musicians play and other artists come out there in search of temporary fame.
+At night, this is one of the most popular places where students gather to offer their callejoneadas, painters display their works, musicians play, and other artists come out there in search of temporary fame.

 The area is very safe at any time of the day or night.